-- 9.100 Any case which enters the compliance escalation process should have its risk rating reviewed, and revised as necessary (in line with the risk section in the Service Model general guidance).
+9.100 Any case which enters the compliance escalation process should have its risk rating reviewed, and revised as necessary (in line with the risk section in section 10).
 This should be kept under review until compliance action is completed.
-Responsibility for the risk assessment lies with the member of staff who is overseeing that part of the escalation process (caseworker, Operations Manager, Assistant Director or Director). - 9.101 If a case is deemed high risk as a result of this review, then it should be considered in line with the high risk case escalation process as detailed in the general guidance.
-(Policy requirement) This does not include cases that are high risk because of a risk to complainant, stakeholders and third parties (for example when the complainant threatens harm to themselves or others).
+Responsibility for the risk assessment lies with the member of staff who is overseeing that part of the escalation process (caseworker, Operations Manager, Assistant Director or Director).

-73 Please see section 3 of the general guidance for information on how to disclose information to other organisations.
+70 Please see our disclosure policies for information on how to disclose information to other organisations.